 What Does a Compliance-Fueled Culture Look Like?

 A true culture of compliance starts at the top.
-In addition to the Affordable Care Act and the Fair Labor Standards Act, hundreds of tasks must be performed by companies, outside their core product or service, to comply with various laws and regulations related to: employment tax, wage payments and garnishments, unemployment claims, tax credits, employment verification, and and others.
+In addition to the ACA and the FLSA, hundreds of tasks must be performed by companies, outside their core product or service, to comply with various laws and regulations related to: employment tax, wage payments and garnishments, unemployment claims, tax credits, employment verification and others.
 While HR, compliance teams and chief ethics officers play a crucial role in disseminating information, full managerial acceptance is necessary to enforce your values.

-Deloitte research reveals that organizations driven by integrity are likely to have the following characteristics:
+Deloitte reveals that organizations driven by integrity are likely to have the following characteristics:

 - Clear and consistent communication.
 Your internal communications on ethics and compliance should be in transparent alignment with your policies and procedures.
 For some global organizations, this could require establishing a cross-cultural communications committee to evaluate and assess the impact of communication.